What is dry eye?

-Dry eye is a disease involves a scarcity of tears and/or deterioration of the quality thereof, causing inflammation of the eye's surface.
+Dry eye is a disease involving a scarcity of tears and/or deterioration of the quality thereof, causing inflammation of the eye's surface.
 It usually affects both eyes and is more common in women than men, particularly during menopause and post menopause.

-The symptoms of patients with dry eye include irritation, itching, burning, stinging, a feeling of dryness and grit in the eye and even blurred vision and fluctuating visual acuity.
+The symptoms of patients with dry eye include irritation, itching, burning, stinging, a feeling of dryness and grit in the eye, and even blurred vision and fluctuating visual acuity.